Penny Mordaunt's sword-wielding role - and other top moments

 Millions of viewers watched King Charles III crowned in a meticulously-planned ancient ceremony but it was the unexpected moments that got many people talking.

-1. Penny Mordaunt wields the Sword of State
+1. Penny Mordaunt wields swords

-Penny Mordaunt caused a flurry of activity on social media as she played a starring role at the Coronation with the very large Sword of State.
+Penny Mordaunt caused a flurry of activity on social media as she played a starring role at the Coronation - holding ceremonial swords for more than an hour.

 On Twitter many pointed out the Conservative MP's strength, even winning praise from her party's political foes.